Ranked! Every Premier League club by squad value – how much is your team worth?

 1. Man City (£952.2m)

-In accumulating 100 points on their way to the title last season, Manchester City broke an English top-flight record and guranteed themselves a place in the history books.
-Critics who claimed their success was solely down to their substantial transfer outlay were guilty of spectacularly missing the point, but it's impossible to ignore the fact that City's squad is comfortably the most valuable in the division.
+In accumulating 100 points on their way to the title last season, Manchester City broke an English top-flight record – but critics who claimed their success was solely down to a substantial transfer outlay were guilty of missing the point.

-That, of course, is partly a reflection of the players' achievements at the Etihad Stadium, with Raheem Sterling (£81m), Kevin De Bruyne (£135m) and Leroy Sane (£81m) among those whose value has soared in the last couple of seasons.
+It's impossible to ignore the fact that City's squad is comfortably the most valuable in the division, though, which is partly a reflection of their players' achievements at the Etihad Stadium: Raheem Sterling (£81m), Kevin De Bruyne (£135m) and Leroy Sane (£81m) are among those whose value has soared in the last couple of seasons.

 Get the best features, fun and footballing frolics straight to your inbox every week.